lop-Louis/go-to-docs/docs/governance.md

    - "15 team members" → "~15 members" or "mid-sized team"

 3. **Temporal Specificity:**
-   - "Launched on Q2 2024" → "Launched recently" or "within the past year"
+   - "Launched in a named quarter" → "Launched recently" or "within the past year"
    - "Meeting every Tuesday" → "Weekly meetings" or "regular cadence"
    - "Deploy by March 15" → "Deploy within 2 weeks" or "upcoming sprint"